Parksaeroyi1/relievio-app/README.md

 Assessment – Brings you to the Planner to select a symptom/body part pair.

 Reminder Setup – Schedule custom reminders.
+Once you pick a date and time you will get a notfication/reminder to do relieve yourself!

 Planner Screen: